fonoster/routr/docs/configuration/general.md

-General configuration have an effect in the elements of a Routr instance.
-All the general configuration can be found in the `config/config.yml` file at the root of your Routr installation.
+The general configuration affects your entire Routr instance.
+The general configuration can be provided using the file `config/config.yml` located at the root of your Routr installation.

 ## General Configuration Parameters